 Regulation 102: 4 Things to Know as Non-Resident

 Regulation 102 is a Canadian tax regulation that applies when non-resident employees are paid to perform services in Canada.

 Regulation 102 states that when a non-resident employee is paid for rendering services in Canada, their employer is subject to the same withholding, remitting, and reporting obligations as those for Canadian resident employees.
-Regulation 102 withholdings are not necessary the final amount of Canadian taxes that the employees owes; rather it is an installment against the taxes that they might ultimately need to pay.
+Regulation 102 withholdings are not necessarily the final amount of Canadian taxes that the employees owe; rather it is an instalment against the taxes that they might ultimately need to pay.

 What are my obligations as an Employer?